osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/README.md

 # AVEVA-Adapter-for-Structured-Data-Files-Docs

-AVEVA Adapter for Structured Data Files is a data-collection component that transfers time-series data from source devices to OMF (Open Message Format) endpoints in AVEVA Data Hub or AVEVA PI Servers.
+AVEVA Adapter for Structured Data Files is a data-collection component that transfers time-series data from source devices to Open Message Format (OMF) endpoints in AVEVA Data Hub (ADH) or AVEVA PI Servers.

 This repository contains the documentation for AVEVA Adapter for Structured Data Files.